Rambeboy/Network3/README.md

 ## License

-This script is provided under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer